-Mindy Pava is an associate in the firm’s Washington D.C. office.
+Mindy Pava is a senior associate in the firm’s Washington D.C. office.
 Her practice focuses on general litigation, with a particular emphasis on consumer class action defense, commercial litigation, antitrust litigation and false advertising cases.
 Mindy’s experience includes defending class actions in federal and state courts, and she also offers a variety of experience in e-discovery matters.
 Mindy has represented clients involved in a variety of animal law-related issues and disputes, including Freedom of Information Act requests made by animal rights groups.

 Before joining Kelley Drye, Mindy worked for a D.C. litigation firm, concentrating in antitrust, consumer protection, and mass tort class action lawsuits.
 Prior to entering private practice, Mindy served as a law clerk for the Hon.
 Lawrence P. Fletcher-Hill in the Circuit Court of Baltimore City.
 Mindy worked as a newspaper reporter, where she reported on education at the local and statewide level, before attending law school.